The Tudor / Elizabethan Era (1485 - 1603)

 The Tudor/Elizabethan society was a class society and there were strict regulations and laws laying down for everybody what they could wear.
 Nonetheless, this by no means resulted in everybody of a certain rank looking the same.
 Clothing is very complex and personal and people made little attempts at stretching what they were allowed to wear, adding their own personal touches and reflecting their personalities and fortunes.

 Fabrics were made from natural fibres (linen, wool, silk) which were blended and woven into a large variety of different cloths.
 An extremely luxurious material was cloth of silver or gold.
 Silk threads (already expensive in themselves) are wrapped with hair-fine wires of gold or silver and then woven into cloth.
-To drive the luxury to extremes, the cloth is sometimes woven not to be smooth but to have a frottee-like texture with little loops on the surface.
+To drive the luxury to extremes, the cloth is sometimes woven not to be smooth but to have a toweling-like texture with little loops on the surface.
 This uses up even more thread and is a most ostentatious demonstration of luxury and nobility.

 Fur and lace were popular, too.
 Wealthy and noble persons had, for instance, cloaks and over-sleeves lined and trimmed with furs.
 Lace could be the most expensive part of the whole attire, even more luxurious than jewels.
 This is due the cost of importing the fine textiles and the hours and hours of work that went into their making.